Mission and Scope

 Abstract (maximum 250 words for review article, meta-analysis and original research): to attract reader’s attention, a structured abstract that adequately describes the work and highlights its significance.
 The abstract should include only text.
 Avoid the use of abbreviations and citations.
 This should be provided in the format: Introduction/Study Objectives, Methods, Results, Discussion, Conclusion and Funding Sources.

 Keywords: three to six keywords should be provided.
 Please do not use footnote or endnote features.

 Text: the most used division of sections is: Introduction/Study Objectives, Methods, Results, Discussion, Conclusion.
 Organise manuscript text into sections generally matching abstract sections.
 Abbreviations should be kept to a minimum and defined when first introduced.
 Do not abbreviate diseases or conditions, e.g. MI.
 Use generic drug names.

 Acknowledgement(s): this has three components.

 - Contributors: list those (medical writers, proofreaders and editors) who contributed to the manuscript but do not meet the criteria for authorship.
-The editors reserve the right to request a letter of agreement from those listed in the Acknowledgment section.
+The editors reserve the right to request a letter of agreement from those listed in the Acknowledgement section.
 If you cite individuals (rather than groups) in any Acknowledgement, you will be asked to provide written approval from each for including their name(s) when the manuscript is accepted for publication.